 The new National Curriculum has set out clear expectations for what children should achieve by the end of each key stage and, for English, Maths and Science, has provided guidance as to when in each phase this content should be covered.
 The programme of study expected end of year outcomes have been adapted to help support practitioners in making their step judgements over each academic year.
 These formative statements may be shared with pupils to help define and guide next steps in learning.

-Tracking Attainment and Progress with Steps
+Tracking Attainment and Progress

 The three broader sections may be thought of in these terms-